-How can He do such a thing?
-He “shall change our vile body, that it may be fashioned like unto His glorious body, according to the working whereby He is able even to subdue all things unto Himself" (Philippians 3:21).
-“The dead shall be raised incorruptible, and we shall be changed" (I Corinthians 15:52).
+How can He do this?
+He “shall change our vile body, that it may be fashioned like unto his glorious body, according to the working whereby he is able even to subdue all things unto himself” (Philippians 3:21).
+“The dead shall be raised incorruptible, and we shall be changed” (1 Corinthians 15:52).

 The believers of pre-Christian days will also share in these blessings.
 Isaiah recorded a beautiful promise to them, as well as us, hundreds of years before Christ came to make it possible.
 “He will swallow up death in victory; and the Lord GOD will wipe away tears from off all faces; and the rebuke of his people shall he take away from off all the earth:...And it shall be said in that day, Lo, this is our God; we have waited for him, and he will save us: this is the LORD; we have waited for him...we will be glad and rejoice in his salvation” (Isaiah 25:8-9).
 HMM

 Days of Praise Podcast is a podcast based on the Institute for Creation Research quarterly print devotional, Days of Praise.
 Start your day with devotional readings written by Dr. Henry Morris, Dr. Henry Morris III, Dr. John Morris, and others to strengthen and encourage you in your Christian faith.